tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

     :width: 90%

 If you do, then your ``Procfile`` is correct, and you are ready to go.

+Before you move on, add your changes to git and commit them.
+Include a good message about what you've changed.

 Submit a Pull Request